-It’s a quarter to 10 on Wednesday and one of your drivers is calling.
-His vehicle has been making a loud squealing noise the last couple weeks, and now he’s stuck on the side of the road waiting for a tow truck.
-Ugh.
-An hour and a half later, he calls again.
-He and the vehicle have finally arrived at your go-to maintenance shop... but the technician’s got his hands full.
-He promises to try to squeeze your vehicle in.
-The hours inch by, and the technician doesn’t get to look at it until 3 p.m.
+It's 9:45 a.m. on Wednesday, and one of your drivers calls, saying his vehicle has been making a loud, squealing noise recently — and now he's on the side of the road awaiting a tow truck.
+Ugh!
+He calls again 90 minutes later with news that the technician at your go-to maintenance shop is fully booked, but promises to squeeze in your vehicle; however, as the hours tick by, it's not looked at until 3 p.m.

 By 4 p.m., the verdict is in.
 A damaged alternator. $700 total for the tow truck and repair, not to mention an entire day of deliveries postponed while your driver sat at the shop.
 The cause — a busted drive belt.
 What’s worse?
 You have a full day of appointments tomorrow for your HVAC service, and there’s no way you can get the jobs done without this vehicle.
 What choice do you have?

-In reality, many parts of this situation could have been avoided.
-The driver alerting you to the squealing would have been a start.
-And the busted drive belt could have been fixed for 75 bucks if you’d taken care of it while you were getting the oil changed along with other scheduled preventative maintenance… then you never would have had to replace the alternator.
+In reality, many parts of this situation could have been avoided, starting with the driver alerting you to the squealing noise, so the damaged drive belt could have been fixed for $75 when the oil was changed with other scheduled preventive maintenance — then the alternator wouldn't have needed to be replaced.
 You may console yourself by thinking of this pricey repair as an “investment” in the vehicle’s future.
-But the reality is this fix won’t necessarily guarantee that the vehicle will run longer.
+But the reality is, this fix won’t necessarily guarantee the vehicle will run longer.

-More than three quarters of repair shops estimate that customers who forget or ignore manufacturers’ recommended maintenance could save $100 or more per visit if they properly maintained their vehicles… so that “don’t fix it if it ain’t broke” mindset is not only dangerous, it can also be expensive.
+More than 75% of repair shops estimate that customers who forget or ignore manufacturers’ recommended maintenance could save $100 or more per visit if they properly maintained their vehicles, so the “don’t fix it if it ain’t broke” mindset is not only dangerous, it can also be expensive.
 Unplanned maintenance can cost three to nine times more than scheduled maintenance, which means that postponing that $60 oil change can lead to a $6K engine problem.
-Preventative maintenance, or compliance to preventative maintenance schedules, saves your vehicle from wear and tear and money over time.
+Preventive maintenance, or compliance to preventive maintenance schedules, saves your vehicle from wear and tear and money over time.

-But you don’t only lose money in repairs.
-You also lose valuable time (and we all know time is money).
-When you have a collision, an engine fails, or another vehicle issue occurs, your driver will spend hours on the side of the road or tied up in the shop waiting on a repair.
-On top of that, your vehicle can be out of commission for days or weeks while waiting for a pricey fix… and if you have an important job coming up, money for an emergency rental vehicle will come directly out of your profits.
+However, not only is money lost with repairs, but valuable time is also lost (and we all know time is money!).
+When you have a collision, an engine fails or another vehicle issue occurs, your driver will spend hours on the side of the road or tied up in the shop waiting on a repair.
+On top of that, your vehicle can be out of commission for days or weeks while waiting for a pricey fix… and if you have an important job coming up, money for an emergency rental vehicle will comes directly from your profits.

 Stay up to date on the needs of your make & model

-Do you know how many of the vehicles in your fleet can actually wait until they reach 10K miles before they need a motor oil change?
+Do you know how many vehicles in your fleet can actually wait until they reach 10K miles before needing a motor oil change?
 Or which vehicles will need a transmission fluid change far sooner than 100K miles to avoid catastrophes?
-Knowing what your unique models and engine types need can be the difference between going in for scheduled preventative maintenance (PM) versus dealing with a full engine or transmission breakdown.
+Knowing what your unique models and engine types need can be the difference between going in for scheduled preventive maintenance (PM) versus dealing with a full engine or transmission breakdown.

 Having an understanding of your vehicle can also keep mechanics from upselling you on maintenance costs.
 Two out of three U.S. drivers distrust auto repair shops to give them a fair price.
-The labor rates you’re being charged, along with the price of parts, should always fall in line with industry benchmarks.
-That takes additional knowledge, time, and research.
-When you truly understand the intricacies of each of your fleet vehicles, you can be sure you’re making the right maintenance decisions.
+The labor rates you’re charged, along with the price of parts, should always fall in line with industry benchmarks.
+That takes additional knowledge, time and research.
+When truly understanding the intricacies of each of your fleet vehicles, you're ensuring the right maintenance decisions are being made.

 Prepare for a technician shortage

 But there’s a gap between this technology and the technicians’ education, as well as a gap between supply and demand of technicians entering the trade.
 And that gap has widened over the last few years.
-Technicians simply can’t learn the technology quickly enough, and there is a skilled labor shortage as it is.
-The high demand for auto service, combined with the extra time they need to spend on new and complicated technology, translates to rising costs.
+Technicians simply can’t learn the technology quickly enough, and there's a skilled labor shortage as it is.
+The high demand for auto service, combined with the extra time needed to spend on new and complicated technology, translates to rising costs.